acato-plugins/branded-social-images/readme.txt

 == Changelog ==

+= 1.0.17 =
+* fixed: editor issues with colors fixed; sprintf for formatting floats was set to locale aware. oops.

 = 1.0.16 =
 * fixed: in some cases, the {title} placeholder gets stored in the post-meta and appears in the generated image.
 This should not happen as the {title} placeholder is replaced while editing.
 * cleanup: lot of code cleaned up, comments added